michalstefanow/mcp-bitcoin-server/memory-bank/productContext.md

 - Clear feedback on transaction status
 - Appropriate levels of transaction control

-## Constraints and Considerations
+## Constraints and Considerations (Future Implementation)

+*(Note: These apply to the planned future implementation, not the current scaffold.)*

 ### Security
-- Private key protection is paramount
+- Private key protection will be paramount (planned: encryption + keychain).
-- All communications must be encrypted
-- Authorization mechanisms to prevent unauthorized access
+- Secure communication channels (handled by MCP transport).
+- Authorization will rely on the client environment.
-- Audit logging for all critical operations
+- Audit logging needs to be designed.

 ### Regulatory
-- The server should support compliance with relevant regulations
-- Transaction monitoring and reporting capabilities
-- Design should accommodate future regulatory requirements
+- Compliance considerations will be addressed during implementation.

 ### Technical
-- Performance requirements for real-time operations
-- Scalability for handling multiple concurrent requests
-- Reliability requirements, especially for financial transactions
+- Performance, scalability, and reliability will be key factors during SPV/wallet implementation.
-- Compatibility with both testnet and mainnet environments
+- Compatibility with testnet and mainnet will be configurable.